Alibaba Group (NYSE:BABA) Updates FY 2022 Earnings Guidance

 Alibaba Group (NYSE:BABA) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided EPS guidance of – for the period.
+The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $141.95 B-, compared to the consensus revenue estimate of $144.35 billion.

-Alibaba Group (NYSE:BABA) last posted its quarterly earnings results on Wednesday, May 12th.
-The specialty retailer reported $10.32 earnings per share for the quarter, beating the consensus estimate of $1.47 by $8.85.
-The firm had revenue of $187.40 billion for the quarter, compared to analyst estimates of $180.67 billion.
+Alibaba Group (NYSE:BABA) last issued its quarterly earnings results on Wednesday, May 12th.
+The specialty retailer reported $10.32 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.47 by $8.85.
 Alibaba Group had a return on equity of 12.95% and a net margin of 20.83%.
-Alibaba Group’s quarterly revenue was up 63.9% on a year-over-year basis.
-During the same period in the previous year, the firm earned $9.20 earnings per share.
-On average, equities research analysts predict that Alibaba Group will post 8.39 earnings per share for the current year.
+The firm had revenue of $187.40 billion during the quarter, compared to analysts’ expectations of $180.67 billion.
+During the same period in the previous year, the business earned $9.20 earnings per share.
+The firm’s revenue for the quarter was up 63.9% on a year-over-year basis.
+Sell-side analysts forecast that Alibaba Group will post 9.73 earnings per share for the current fiscal year.

-Several research analysts recently weighed in on BABA shares.
-Citigroup dropped their price target on Alibaba Group from $338.00 to $306.00 and set a buy rating on the stock in a research report on Friday, May 14th.
-JPMorgan Chase & Co. started coverage on Alibaba Group in a research report on Monday, May 17th.
-They set an overweight rating on the stock.
-TheStreet lowered Alibaba Group from a b rating to a c+ rating in a research report on Friday, May 14th.
-Morgan Stanley dropped their target price on Alibaba Group from $320.00 to $300.00 and set an overweight rating on the stock in a research report on Thursday, April 15th.
-Finally, CICC Research started coverage on Alibaba Group in a research report on Friday, April 2nd.
-They issued an outperform rating on the stock.
-Three research analysts have rated the stock with a hold rating, thirty have given a buy rating and one has assigned a strong buy rating to the company.
-Alibaba Group presently has an average rating of Buy and a consensus price target of $311.27.

 An institutional investor recently raised its position in Alibaba Group stock.
-Camden National Bank boosted its holdings in shares of Alibaba Group Holding Limited (NYSE:BABA) by 56.8% in the 4th quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 27,238 shares of the specialty retailer’s stock after purchasing an additional 9,866 shares during the quarter.
+Camden National Bank increased its position in shares of Alibaba Group Holding Limited (NYSE:BABA) by 56.8% during the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 27,238 shares of the specialty retailer’s stock after acquiring an additional 9,866 shares during the period.
 Camden National Bank’s holdings in Alibaba Group were worth $6,339,000 at the end of the most recent quarter.
-35.76% of the stock is currently owned by institutional investors.
+33.10% of the stock is owned by institutional investors.

 Alibaba Group Company Profile